Peptide Name

 3-4 months

-Protect reconstituted solutions from light.
-Avoid repeated freeze-thaw cycles, which can degrade peptide integrity.
-For long-term storage, use single-use aliquots before freezing.
+Avoid repeated freeze-thaw cycles, and if long-term storage is necessary, freeze single-use aliquots rather than the same vial over and over.
 Bacteriostatic water (0.9% benzyl alcohol) is preferred for multi-dose workflows.

 Receptor Targets